simply-nicky/pyrost/docs/reference/cxi_ref.rst

 .. note::

-    You can save loader to an INI file with :func:`pyrost.STLoader.export_ini` and import protocol from INI file with :func:`pyrost.STLoader.import_ini`.
+    You can save loader to an INI file with :func:`pyrost.CXILoader.export_ini` and import protocol from INI file with :func:`pyrost.CXILoader.import_ini`.

-The default loader can be accessed with :func:`pyrost.loader`.
+The default loader can be accessed with :func:`pyrost.cxi_loader`.
 The loader is given by:

 .. code-block:: ini